abejeyapratap/autism-connectome/README.md

 # Structural Network Topological Analysis of Alterations in Autism

-This research work began as a final project for a graduate computational neuroscience class.
+This research work began as a final project for a graduate computational neuroscience class, which eventually led to a poster and conference publication.

 `brainMatching` contains the source code and files for all experiments run.

 ### System Requirements